ferdinandpolpol/production-inventory/README.md

 ## About The Project
-The project was created to automate processes for FAMILY BUSINESS
+The project was created to automate processes for the Family Business.
+I'm also treating this as a pet project where I practice various JS Frameworks (NextJS) and other things that might interest me (DevOps stuff with Terraform, K8s in the future, etc)

 ### Built With